OxygenCobalt/Auxio/.github/CONTRIBUTING.md

 Please keep in mind when requesting a feature:
 - **Has it already been requested?** Make sure request for this feature is not already here.
 - **Has it been already added?** Make sure this feature has not already been added in the most recent release.
-- **Will it be accepted?** Read the [Accepted Additions and Requests](../info/ADDITIONS.md) in order to see the likelyhood that your request will be accepted.
+- **Will it be accepted?** Read the [Accepted Additions and Requests](../info/ADDITIONS.md) in order to see the likelihood that your request will be accepted.

 If you do make a request, provide the following:
 - What kind of addition is this?
+(A Full Feature?
+A new customization option?
+A UI Change?)
 - What is it that you want?
 - Why do you think it will benefit everyone's usage of the app?